 In partnership with the Mississippi Bend Area Education Agency, graduate student clinicians work with practicing school SLPs, to provide Response to Intervention services to children who have been referred for articulation concerns, within surrounding Iowa Quad City school districts.
 Student clinicians gather intervention data from elementary age students during six week intervention times to assist SLPs with determining eligibility for speech services.
 Formal programs such as "Five Minute Kids" and "World of R" as well as informal individualized programs are designed and implemented depending on student needs.
 Part of the experience will be collecting and analyzing data to help make performance decisions.

-Sweet Pea's Therapy provides students the opportunity to have real world clinical experiences with leading specialized pediatric therapists.
-Sweet Pea's therapist will assist student clinicians in developing their assessment, intervention and parent education skills.
+Sweet Pea's Therapy provides students the opportunity to have real-world clinical experiences with leading specialized pediatric therapists.
+Sweet Pea's therapist will assist student clinicians in developing their assessment, intervention, and parent education skills.
 Student clinicians will work with patients in a one on one "play" based therapy session.
 These sessions will help children address articulation, language, fluency, feeding and social skill disorders.
-The "play" sessions lead by the child's interest will provide student clinicians the experience necessary for the clinicians to be successful in the specialized field of pediatric therapy.
-In addition, the Sweet Pea's Therapy experience will provide the student clinicians a collaborative "360 degree" approach working with other specialized therapists such as Occupational and Physical Therapist.
-This approach will provide a well-rounded, real world experience for St. Ambrose Students.
+The "play" sessions are led by the child's interest and provide student clinicians the experience necessary to be successful in the specialized field of pediatric therapy.
+In addition, the Sweet Pea's Therapy experience provide student clinicians a collaborative "360-degree" approach working with other specialized therapists such as Occupational and Physical Therapist.
+This approach will provide a well-rounded, real-world experience for St. Ambrose students.

 The St. Ambrose University Interprofessional Health Clinic provides student-led interprofessional healthcare services to the underserved population with a focus on compassionate care, empowerment of the individual, management of health conditions, and overall wellness.
 MSLP Students who serve a clinical rotation in the clinic work solely with adult clients.